“The child, making use of all that he finds around him, shapes himself for the future.” – Maria Montessori

-The Primary Programs are typically for children ages 3 years old to 6 years old.
-While the school year begins with a mixture of English and the target language as new students adapt to their new environment, the target language quickly becomes the language of instruction and the students effortlessly build their receptive language skills.
+Primary classrooms are for children ages three through six years old.
+While the school year begins with a mixture of English and the immersion language as students adapt to their environment, the immersion language quickly becomes the language of instruction.
+Students effortlessly build their receptive language skills as they interact with the teachers and their peers.

-In addition to learning to understand and speak in the target language, the Primary curriculum is based on the areas below.
-Each curricular focus corresponds to an area of the classroom where students find carefully prepared “works” they can choose from to build skills in each area.
+Each curricular focus corresponds to an area of the classroom where students find carefully prepared work they can choose from:

 In a Montessori classroom we prepare the environment so the child can “self-construct” and, thus, work towards all the goals of the practical life curriculum which are: coordination, concentration, sense of order, self-confidence, and independence.
 The activities in this area range from meeting the practical skills for three year olds, such as pouring liquids, to the twenty-five step table washing work for six year olds.
 The practical life area of the classroom is the foundation of all other academic areas of the classroom since the goals contribute to building both strong learning habits and positive self-image.